CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 * which IT components or data media may be taken outside the home,
 * who is allowed to take IT components or data carriers,
 * which basic security measures must be observed (eg virus protection, encryption of sensitive data, storage).
-The type and extent of security measures to be applied to laptops depends, on the one hand, on the protection requirements of the IT applications and data stored on them, and, on the other hand, on the security of the places of use or storage.
+The type and extent of security measures to be applied to laptops depends, on the one hand, on the protection requirements of the IT applications and data stored on them and, on the other hand, on the security of the places of use or storage.

 As a general rule, all laptops that are to be used externally should be appropriately licensed.